 - The trainers or web instructors can personalize the training program for each student

-This is an e-learning program that is the straight opposite of synchronous method.
-It is a web-based learning program wherein students partake knowledge at their own pace.
+This is an e-learning program that is the straight opposite of the synchronous method.
+It is a web-based learning program wherein students partake in knowledge at their own pace.
 The interactive sessions or learning sessions are not recorded live.
 The instructor pre-records learning modules to help students benefit from the same.

-Study Spectrum dot com gives you recorded modules on English, Math and Science from Grade 6 to 10.
+Study Spectrum dot com gives you recorded modules on English, Math, and Science from Grade 6 to 10.
 This is a beautiful example of asynchronous training.

 Learning material saved up on educational CD ROMS or DVDs are again examples of this form of e-learning.
-Message boards, bulletin boards and discussion forums also take in queries from participants.
+Message boards, bulletin boards, and discussion forums also take in queries from participants.
 While replies are given at a later point of time.